rymacivorkuy/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 1. What is a function?
 What are they used for?
  **A function executes a string of commands to
 2. What is the difference between `==` and `===`?
-  **The == will try and interpret two values to see if they are even, and if they are, it will evaluate to "true".
-The === will evaluate to "false" if the two values are not of the same type, even if they contain the same values.**
+  **The == will try and interpret two values (even if one is a string and one is a number or boolean value, etc) to see if they are even, and if they are, it will evaluate to "true".
+The === will evaluate to "false" if the two values are not of the same type, even if they contain the same value.**
 3. What is the difference between global and local scope variables?
-  **Global scope variables apply to every function etc within the script.
-Local scope variables only exist within the function etc they are declared in.**
+  **Global scope variables apply to every function within the script.
+Local scope variables only exist within the function they are declared in.**
 4. What is a boolean value?
   **A boolean value declares whether something is true, or false.**
 5. What is an array?
-  **An array is a group of strings, numbers, other arrays, boolean values, etc all grouped together in order between two brackets.**
+  **An array is a group of strings, numbers, other arrays, boolean values, etc. all grouped together in order between two brackets.**

 ### Exercises